 - Will you be disabled, disfigured, or suffer from a chronic medical issue because of your injuries?

 - Will you be able to work at the same level as before the accident?

-- Are your personal relationships affected because of your injuries (for example, if your injuries prevent you from having children)?
+- Are your personal relationships affected because of your injuries?
+For example, do your injuries prevent you from having children?

-Recoverable damages are the economic and emotional losses that you suffer because of your injury.
+Recoverable damages are the economic and non-economic losses that you suffer because of your injury.
 They can range from hospital bills to emotional distress.
 The main difference between economic and non-economic damages generally is: